top of page

 As well as working in general clinical psychology, Neralie has also developed specialist knowledge and experience in psychological treatments for insomnia and other sleep problems.
 She has previously worked with the Canberra Sleep Clinic, the Adelaide Institute for Sleep Health (Repatriation General Hospital), and the Child & Adolescent Sleep Clinic (Flinders University).
 She received her training in sleep from Emeritus Professor Leon Lack and Professor Michael Gradisar, who are world-renowned experts in adult and paediatric sleep (respectively).

 Neralie has given presentations at local, interstate, and international conferences and workshops, and has authored a number of peer-reviewed journal articles and book chapters in the areas of child and adolescent sleep.
 In 2019 she completed her PhD, investigating the use of sleep restriction therapy as a transdiagnostic intervention for insomnia and anxiety in middle childhood (6-14yrs).
-This work was recently published in the Journal of Sleep Research (https://onlinelibrary.wiley.com/doi/abs/10.1111/jsr.13658).
+This work was published in the Journal of Sleep Research (https://onlinelibrary.wiley.com/doi/abs/10.1111/jsr.13658).

 Neralie spreads her consulting time across all 3 sites.